shaliulab/idtrackerai/README.md

 idtracker.ai is coded in python 2.7 and uses Tensorflow libraries (version 1.2.0).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
  Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.
 If a GPU is not installed on the computer the CPU version of tensorflow will be installed but the speed of the tracking will be highly affected.

 ## Installation.

 The installation of idtracker.ai requires some amount of interaction with the linux terminal.
 Read the following paragraph only if your are not familiar with the terminal in linux operating systems.

 In linux Mint you can open one using the icon ">_" in the bottom panel.
 We provide the commands needed to install idtracker.ai from the terminal.
 You can type them directly in the command line and press ENTER to execute them.
 Right-click with your mouse to copy and paste commands from the instructions to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 ### Pre-installation checks

+#### NVIDIA Drivers, CUDA Toolkit and CuDNN library.

 To install the GPU version of idtracker.ai first make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0, are